 By funicular: Buy a funicular ticket for the uphill ride (you can buy it directly at the station).

-By bus: There are buses that can take you to the old town of the city.
+By bus: Some buses can take you to the old town of the city.

 The old square was built back in the 15th century and is now the market square and heart of Citta Alta.

-However, this place is absolutely charming with restaurants, shops, and medieval buildings all around, and it’s a popular hotspot all year round.
+However, this place is absolutely charming with restaurants, shops, and medieval buildings worldwide, and it’s a popular hotspot all year round.
 It is also home to one of Italy’s most ancient libraries – Palazzo Nuovo.

-The civic tower, Campanone Tower, was built in the 12th century and offers panoramic views of the city.
+The civic tower, Campanone Tower, was built in the 12th century and offers panoramic views.

 The entry fee is about 5€ for adults.